November 6, 2020

 It can sometimes be difficult to find shadowing opportunities locally.
 Some hospitals and clinics are eliminating shadowing due to HIPAA violations.
 This is a good reminder that when you look for shadowing opportunities, you want to make sure you are following all safety and ethical guidelines, especially those set by the AAMC.

-In our Tanzania program, you will see three levels of healthcare, exploring how culture impacts medicine.
-You will start in a rural community observing a traditional healer in their village.
-Then you will move on to a smaller clinic, before following your mentor to a larger general hospital.
+On our Tanzania program, you will explore how culture impacts medicine.
+You will start in a rural community, observing a traditional healer in their village.
+You will contrast this experience with shadowing health professionals at a local health center.
 This global health perspective will give you an edge over the other applicants to physician assistant school.

 We also make the process easy for you – all you have to do is apply.
 We find mentors and partnering hospitals that will create an incredible learning experience for you.
 We help you prepare for your departure, and as soon as you step off the plane we’ve got everything under control.
-Check out our program dates and apply now!
+If you want help to fulfill all your shadowing requirements for PA school, check out our program dates here!